-MUA 153, 353 Guitar Elective 1 hour credit each MUA 163, 363 Piano Elective 1 hour credit each MUA 165, 365 Organ Elective 1 hour credit each MUA 173, 373 Voice Elective 1 hour credit each
+MUA 153, 353 - Guitar Elective 1 hour credit each MUA 163, 363 - Piano Elective 1 hour credit each MUA 165, 365 - Organ Elective 1 hour credit each MUA 173, 373 - Voice Elective 1 hour credit each

 Elective applied music courses typically involve one-half hour of private instruction and a minimum of two hours of practice each week.
-Guitar Elective (MUA 153) requires one hour per week of group instruction and one 30 minute private laboratory lesson per week.
-These courses may serve either as an elective for any student at Martin or as a secondary instrument in the music major or in the Church Music Emphasis degree program.
+These courses may serve either as an elective for any student at Martin or as a secondary instrument in the music major.
 There is an additional fee for this course.
 Prerequisite: Consent of the Instructor.
 The course may be repeated for a maximum of four times for credit.
 Fall and Spring.

-MUA 154, 354 Guitar Major 2 hours credit each

-MUA 164, 364 Piano Major 2 hours credit each

-MUA 166, 366 Organ Major 2 hours credit each

-MUA 174, 374 Voice Major 2 hours credit each
+MUA 154, 354 - Guitar Major 2 hours credit each MUA 164, 364 - Piano Major 2 hours credit each MUA 166, 366 - Organ Major 2 hours credit each MUA 174, 374 - Voice Major 2 hours credit each

 Major applied music courses involve one hour of private instruction and a minimum of four hours of practice each week.
-These courses serve as a primary instrument in the music major or in the Church Music Emphasis degree program.
+These courses serve as a primary instrument in the music major.
 There is an additional fee for this course.
 Prerequisite: Consent of the Instructor.
 The course may be repeated for a maximum of four times for credit.